 - Add more of any of the flavors that you prefer, which is the true Thai way.

-- Garnish each plate with cilantro leaves and sliced limes.
+- Garnish with cilantro leaves and sliced limes.

-- Serve with a patter of add-ins: lime slices, red pepper flakes, chopped cilantro, chopped peanuts, Thai sweet chili sauce, sugar, salt, etc. for your guests to add more of their favorite flavors.
+- Serve with a platter of extra lime slices, red pepper flakes, chopped cilantro, chopped peanuts, Thai sweet chili sauce, sugar, salt, etc. for your guests to add more of their favorite flavors.

 I am forever indebted to the University of Tennessee which supported my travels and research to Thailand for two summers.
 Additionally, I must thank Dr. Warunee Thanapase of Kasetsart University in Bangkok, Thailand for the tireless amount of time that she drove me around her beautiful country sharing everything that I could soak in after our research work was complete.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.

 Amount Per Serving: Calories: 538Total Fat: 37gSaturated Fat: 7gTrans Fat: 0gUnsaturated Fat: 25gCholesterol: 26mgSodium: 1219mgCarbohydrates: 39gFiber: 5gSugar: 21gProtein: 18g